 As convenient as AirPods are, they’re not perfect.
 There are plenty of valid complaints to be made about the product be it about fit, isolation, or the lack of a waterproof build.
 As is the case with anything, there are some features that would undoubtedly make them a better product overall.
 We hoped for some of them to be resolved when the AirPods 2 came out, but these issues are still just as annoying to deal with as the day the product was announced.
 Luckily, there’s a booming accessory market aimed at fixing some of the pain points.
 So whether you’ve had AirPods since their release date or just got a pair for the holidays, these are the best AirPods accessories out there.

-Editor’s note: This article was updated on August 12, 2019 to reflect updates in AirPod design
+Editor’s note: This article was updated on September 6, 2019 to correct information

 Want a better fit?
 Get Earhoox